taknight-101/taknight-101.github.io/_posts/2025-08-02-refactoring-theCore.md

 - Refactoring is as much about developer experience as it is about correctness.

-- Using DDD principles, generics, and pattern composition enabled a flexible, robust architecture.
+- Using DDD principles, generics, and software design patterns enabled a flexible, robust architecture.

 - Communication is everything: I kept the team in the loop and earned trust by proving value incrementally.